WebDS: An End-to-End Benchmark for Web-based Data Science: Introduction

-To address the limitations of existing web agent and data science benchmarks, we introduce WebDS, a novel benchmark designed to reflect the full data science workflow—from data acquisition via web browsing to downstream analysis, visualization, reasoning, and reporting.
-We find that these tasks pose a significantly more challenging testing ground for leading models: for example, while GPT-4o with Browser Use obtains an \(81.1\%\) success rate on WebVoyager \cite{browser_use2024} it only obtains \(13.2\%\) on WebDS .
-Furthermore, surprisingly, we find that increasing model-capacity does \textit{not} necessarily lead to increased performance: GPT-4o performs similarly to GPT-4o-mini and Qwen2.5-72b.
-An error analysis (Section \ref{sct:error_analysis}) shows significant, novel failure modes for all models: poor information grounding (due to the numerical nature of data science tasks), repetitive behavior and shortcut-taking (due to the multi-hop nature of web-based data science).
-In sum, WebDS introduces a significantly more challenging, real-world benchmark that represents a next frontier for model development.
-By bridging the gap between web interaction and data science capabilities, we hope that our work grounds the community and pushes us towards developing novel end-to-end AI skills.
+To address the limitations of existing web agent and data science benchmarks, we introduce a novel benchmark, WebDS.
+WebDS consists of 29 data-rich websites (e.g., CDC, sales) and contains 870 real, human-written tasks that demand complex navigation and analysis.
+These tasks pose a challenge for leading models: while GPT-4o with BrowserUse obtains an \(81.1\%\) success rate on WebVoyager \citep{browser_use2024} it only obtains \(13.2\%\) on WebDS; while GPT-4o with AgentOccam \citep{yang2024agentoccamsimplestrongbaseline}\footnote{This was the SOTA open source model on WebArena as of 5/15/2025.} achieves a $45.7\%$ success rate on WebArena, it only obtains \(4.8\%\) on WebDS.
+Surprisingly, we find that increasing model capacity does \textit{not} necessarily lead to increased performance: GPT-4o performs similarly to GPT-4o-mini and Qwen2.5-72b.
+An error analysis (Section \ref{sct:error_analysis}) shows significant, novel failure modes for all models: poor information grounding (where grounded knowledge contradicts latent knowledge), repetitive behavior and shortcut-taking (due to the multi-hop nature of web-based data science).
+Additionally, end-to-end model performance on WebDS is markedly below human performance: while the strongest agent reaches 13.2\% success, a human baseline under identical constraints achieves 90\% (\(\pm\)3\%).
+This quantifies a large human–agent gap on realistic, long-horizon workflows.